Posted on Mar 30, 2018 by The Exodus Team

 It's easy to agree trail cameras are most heavily used to acquire intel for whitetail deer.
-But what happens when deer season closes and bucks loose their antlers?
-The quick answer for many hunters, is turkey hunting.
+But what happens when deer season closes and bucks lose their antlers?
+The quick answer for many hunters is turkey hunting.
 With the help of non-profits and conservation, turkeys are plentiful in most states and offer a great spring hunt.

 With the increased hunting pressure with these popular birds, comes the level of difficulty of tracking down a big tom turkey.
 One of the best ways to get a bead on spring gobblers is to use trail cameras.

 Learn how to use trail cameras to fill a turkey tag this spring using these simple tactics.

 The Right Level

 This might seem obvious, but out of habit we often put trail cameras at the height to capture a picture of the game we are hunting.
 Since turkeys are smaller and aren't as always as easy to get on trail camera, adjusting the height according to the land is essential.
 Some rules of thumb to remember are: a higher trail camera set could cover more ground.
 Turkeys are much shorter than most game hunters use trail cameras for, so setting the camera at a lower level in a more dense area will allow for more vivid images.
 After knowing this, let's look at the next trail camera turkey tip.